 To top off his Rhino experience we found a Backhoe Loader digging in the Rhino enclosure – he was now in heaven!

 A quick stop to see the Flamingo’s and then a break for picnic lunch…..

-At this point I realised I’d lost Monkey’s water bottle (the one with all his special stickers on – aargh!)
+At this point, I realised I’d lost his water bottle (the one with all his special stickers on – aargh!)
 Long story, but when we walked back to the car park we re-traced our steps and there it was by the Rhino enclosure!

 We had our lunch, had a quick peek at the lovely Tiger and went on the Whipsnade Steam Train – a must, every year.
 It’s extra to the entrance fee, but it’s not very expensive, and a must as far as we are concerned.

-From the birds we went straight to the pool area to watch the Sea Lions – another favourite with my son 🙂 Even a bit of rain wasn’t going to stop us having fun.
+From the birds, we went straight to the pool area to watch the Sea Lions – another favourite with my son 🙂 Even a bit of rain wasn’t going to stop us from having fun.